-Trimethylglycine or TMG is a recent and amazing addition to all nutritional balancing supplement programs.
-TMG is a vitamin-like substance.
-It functions as an anti-oxidant, anti-inflammatory, energy booster, methyl donor and more.
+Trimethylglycine or TMG is a recent (2013) and amazing addition to all development programs.
+TMG is a methyl donor.
+It helps as an anti-oxidant, anti-inflammatory, detoxifier, energy booster and more.

 SOURCES OF TMG

-Mercury toxicity.
-Mercury is just one poison that either interferes with TMG production in the body, or increases the body’s need for this amazing chemical.
+5. Mercury toxicity.
+Mercury is a poison metal that either interferes with TMG production in the body, or increases the body’s need for this amazing chemical.

 One cause of the copper toxicity is widespread zinc deficiencies in the soil and in our food.
 This tends to cause more accumulation of copper in the body.
 Women tend to be more copper toxic than men, although it affects both men and women.